ChunyuanLI/MNIST_Inception_Score/README.md

 Train a "perfect" MNIST classifier, and use it to computing inception score (ICP)

-With our ICP implementation (pre-trained model saved in directory 'model'), the testing set of MNIST yields an score
+With our ICP implementation (pre-trained model saved in directory 'model'), the testing set of MNIST yields a score
 <img src="https://latex.codecogs.com/gif.latex?$\bf{9.8793~\pm~0.0614}$" />

-Note that different pre-trained model may lead to slightly different inception score.
+Note that different pre-trained models may lead to slightly different inception scores.

 -----
 ### The Format of Generated Images